diegotty/obsidian_notes/year 3, semester 1/multicore/05 - CUDA.md

 threads on the GPU can do minimal work, like just an instruction

 ## writing programs
-paradigma usato di solito SIMD (SIMT x CUDA)
+the parallel programming paradigm used by CUDA is usually [[02 - parallel design patterns#SPMD|SPMD]] paradigma usato di solito SIMD (SIMT x CUDA)

 .cu == .c ma come convenzione viene eseguito su gpu